oscar-system/Oscar.jl/experimental/ComplexReflectionGroups/docs/src/introduction.md

 The list of features at the moment is:

-* Explicit matrix groups models of complex reflection groups, especially various models for the exceptional groups: the unitary models from Lehrer & Taylor [LT09](@cite), the invariant models from Marin & Michel [MM10](@cite) as implemented in CHEVIE [Mic15](@cite), the integral models as implemented by Taylor in Magma [BCP97](@cite).
+* Explicit matrix group models of complex reflection groups, especially various models for the exceptional groups: the unitary models from Lehrer & Taylor [LT09](@cite), the invariant models from Marin & Michel [MM10](@cite) as implemented in CHEVIE [Mic15](@cite), the integral models as implemented by Taylor in Magma [BCP97](@cite).

-* A structure for the *type* of a complex reflection group, i.e., its
+* A structure for the type of a complex reflection group, i.e., its
   $\mathrm{GL}_n(\mathbb{C})$-conjugacy class as labeled by Shephard & Todd [ST54](@cite).
   This allows to implement functions and data for complex reflection groups that do not depend on an explicit representative like the order of the group, the number of